 Recommended For: Anyone weighing 250 pounds or less, who’s looking for a decent, low-cost backup chair.

-While the chair offered by OFM isn’t the prettiest one on our list, it’s interesting for many reasons, not the least of which is the fact that it’s got a superb set of ergonomic features and is incredibly adjustable.
+While the chair offered by OFM isn’t the prettiest on our list, it’s interesting for many reasons, not the least of which is that it has superb ergonomic features and is incredibly adjustable.
 You can adjust:

 It’s adequately padded, but not exceptionally so, is rated to support a maximum of 250 pounds, and is offered in a variety of colors, including:

-The armrests are height adjustable, but as with the Serta Amy chair, they are one of the weak points in the design, not being as well padded or upholstered like the rest of the chair.
+The armrests are height adjustable, but as with the Serta Amy chair, they are one of the weak points in the design.
+They are not as well padded or upholstered as the rest of the chair.

-We’re also not huge fans of the design of the seatback and regard the OFM’s headrest to be on the weak side ergonomically.
-Even so, it stands as one of the most adjustable chairs out there, and if you’re struggling to find a good “fit” for you, this one makes it easy and as such, is well worth considering.
+We’re also not huge fans of the seatback design and regard the OFM’s headrest as weak ergonomically.
+Even so, it stands as one of the most adjustable chairs out there, and if you’re struggling to find a good “fit” for you, this one makes it easy and is well worth considering.

 Lorell High-Back Multi-Task Office Chair